mt-support/tribe-ext-pdf-tickets/readme.txt

 We're always interested in your feedback, and our [premium forums](https://theeventscalendar.com/support-forums/) are the best place to flag any issues.
 Do note, however, that the degree of support we provide for extensions like this one tends to be very limited.

 == Changelog ==

+= [1.2.3] 2023-04-27 =

+* Fix - Update the attachment handling for WooCommerce tickets in Outlook.
+* Tweak - "WooCommerce tested up to" version changed from `4.2.0` to `7.6.1`.

 = [1.2.2] 2020-06-10 =